Direct-To-Film (DTF): Image Processing

 To duplicate select the PMM Mode and select the duplicate icon at the bottom of the window and provide a new print mode name.

-First time opening Image Edits will show an empty list.
+If it is the first time opening Image Edits will show an empty list, this means you need to create one:

-Using Editor, make sure to select the DTF printer and print mode then proceed to create the desired Image Edits.
+2. Using Editor, make sure to select the DTF printer and print mode and open an image.(File -> Open)

-When replacing the printed black with shirt black (or any other shirt color) it's beneficial to increase the contrast (Levels).
+When replacing the printed black with shirt black it's beneficial to increase the contrast (Levels).

-Once the desired image edits have been performed, the edits can be saved as an image script.
+4. Once the desired image edits have been performed, the edits can be saved as an image script:

-And after saving the Image Edit Script the following confirmation will appear.
+5. After saving the Image Edit Script the following confirmation will appear:

-Once loaded the Image Edits like Levels and Hue/Saturation will show with their respective behaviors.
+8. Once loaded the Image Edits like Levels and Hue/Saturation will show with their respective behaviors:

-Image Processing: DTG or DTF Separations (DTG Separation menu in Editor)
+Image Processing: DTG or DTF Separations (DTG Separation in Editor)

-Another Image Processing step could be the DTG/DTF specific steps like removing shirt color.
-More details in the following article: DTG or DTF separations
+1. Another Image Processing step could be the DTG/DTF specific steps like removing t-shirt color.
+More details about how to do this in the following article: DTG or DTF separations

-A heavier knockout works effectively by making the black or any other shirt color area transparent, allowing the shirt's color to show through:
+A heavier knockout works effectively by making the black or white area transparent, allowing the shirt's color to show through instead of using ink.

 Image Processing: DTF Halftone Screening

-The Frequency should be determined by evaluating the PMM White Test Chart and the LPI Test, with a common frequency being 25 LPI.
+5. The Frequency should be determined by evaluating the PMM White Test Chart and the LPI Test, with a common frequency being between 25-35 LPI.

 1. 0.12 mm choke (0.004 inches): For fine details or smaller designs